 You can enter the commands at Shell or fsx: level (x represents the disk number for your USB flash drive).

 Checking Disk Information

 To see the hard drive information, enter the following commands and press <Enter>.
-You will see CONTROLLER LIST and DISK LIST displayed on the screen rcadm -M -qa
+You will see CONTROLLER LIST and DISK LIST displayed on the screen.

 Creating a RAID Array